Ice-Cooled Urinals

 This might be used ice, already used to chill bottles and therefore dirty.
 Or it might be excess ice, produced by their ice machines but not needed.

-I'm really not sure.
-But it has to go somewhere, and it would serve to keep down the odor of a typical urinal.
+But why put it in the urinals?
+Well, it has to go somewhere, and it would serve to keep down the odor of a typical urinal.

 American flag, flag of the U.S.A.

-I've only noticed this in the U.S., and it does seem like an "only in America" sort of thing, this being the land of the convenience stores and truck stops with no beverages smaller than one liter.
+I've only noticed this in the U.S. It does seem like an "only in America" sort of thing, this being the land of the convenience stores and truck stops with no beverages smaller than one liter.

 Ice-cooled urinals in Harry's Chocolate Shop, West Lafayette, Indiana.